Cheesecake Factory (CAKE) Q3 2017 Results - Earnings Call Transcript

 Jeffrey Bernstein - Barclays Capital, Inc.

 Got you.
 And then the other – the follow-up question I guess was just more on the – you mentioned the underlying sales seem to be stabilizing or getting a little bit better.
 I'm just wondering if you took out the hurricane impact, the down 1.5% comp for the quarter, which was – seemed like it was in line with your guidance.
-But I'm just wondering, as you think more about the mall exposure, I know in the past you've put (20:09) yourself as a destination, but – and I presumably still do, but do you think there's any credence to the fact that, right, as the foot traffic continues to shrink in the malls, whether it's an affluent mall or a lower-end mall, that you are a beneficiary of some stop-in traffic and therefore the comp growth is going to be harder to come by as it was a couple of years ago?
+But I'm just wondering, as you think more about the mall exposure, I know in the past you've thought of yourself as a destination, but – and I presumably still do, but do you think there's any credence to the fact that, right, as the foot traffic continues to shrink in the malls, whether it's an affluent mall or a lower-end mall, that you are a beneficiary of some stop-in traffic and therefore the comp growth is going to be harder to come by as it was a couple of years ago?

 Matthew Clark - The Cheesecake Factory, Inc.

 Well, I think a couple of points on that.
 When we've done research on our guests, our core guests are actually going to the mall as frequently as they were before.
-So, I think going back to the thesis that we put out there when we started to see some sales pressure, and I think we're very transparent about it, some of the more economically focused guests might have been pulling back a little bit, and they also might be where some of the mall traffic has been down.
+So, I think going back to the thesis that we put out there when we started to see some sales pressure, and I think we're very transparent about it, some of the more economically focused guests might have been pulling back a little bit, and that also might be where some of the mall traffic has been down.

 I do think there's been some good sell-side research that suggests for us maybe it's 50 basis points to 100 basis points of pressure at the low point in this environment.
 And do we think that we can recover that?
 I think we do over time, either bringing back our core guests more or, as David mentioned, introducing Saturday Brunch or other initiatives.